dricard/dohealth/README.md

 #### Modifying the script

 You can modify for example the default journal to log into, the default tags, etc. by modifying the script in the included `DoHealthLogger.swift` file.
 You must then compile the script and make it executable and put it in the workflow folder.
+I use [CodeRunner][coderunner] to edit this script (and most scripts I write).
+It has a debugger with build-in console and creates the executable when you run the script.

 #### How to contribute